Skip to main content

 The Grail Galleri test is a multi-cancer early detection (MCED) blood test that screens for a shared cancer signal across more than 50 cancer types using methylation patterns on cell-free DNA.
 It is run from a standard blood draw and is FDA-cleared as a laboratory-developed test.

-Galleri is highly specific (about 99.5 percent), meaning few false positives, but its sensitivity varies by cancer type and stage.
-It catches more advanced cancers more reliably and may miss some early-stage cancers, especially in organs that shed less DNA.
+Galleri is highly specific (about 99.5%), meaning few false positives, but its sensitivity varies by cancer type and stage.
+It catches more advanced cancers more reliably and may miss some early-stage cancers, particularly in organs that shed less DNA.
 The PATHFINDER and CCGA studies provide the published performance data.

 Galleri costs about $949 self-pay.
 It is not currently covered by Medicare or most commercial insurance, although Medicare coverage for MCED tests is under active review.
 Some HSAs and FSAs apply.
 We provide an itemized superbill if your plan offers reimbursement.